lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/big_data_frameworks.md

 !!! warning

     Please do not delete the directory `cluster-conf-<JOB_ID>` while the job is still running.
-This may lead to errors.
+This leads to errors.

 ## Batch jobs